-The OPC must be addressed to all investors that did not participate in the cancelation of the registration or the approval of the transaction of similar purpose, at a minimum price set by a valorization entity.
+The OPC must be addressed to all investors that did not participate in the cancelation of the registration or the approval of the transaction of similar purpose, at a minimum price set by a valorization entity which is designated by the SMV.

-5. Investments in Securities by Local Institutional Investors
+Investments in Securities by Local Institutional Investors

-The acquisition of domestic or foreign securities by institutional investors is subject to certain regulations that may apply.
-For example, in the case of investments by pension funds or insurance companies, they must comply with the regulations approved by the Banking, Insurance, and Private Pension Fund Administration (SBS).
+The acquisition of domestic or foreign securities and other financial instruments by institutional investors is subject to certain regulations that may apply.
+These regulations specify the characteristics that such securities or instruments must have in order to be eligible for investment by such investors.
+For example, in the case of investments by pension funds or insurance companies, they must comply with the regulations adopted by the SBS.
 On the other hand, in the case of investments by local mutual funds, they must comply with the regulations established by the SMV.

-6. Lima Stock Exchange
+Lima Stock Exchange

 The Lima Stock Exchange (BVL) is currently the only stock exchange in Peru.
 It has mechanisms for the regular procedure for listing of foreign-issue shares and other securities, as well as simplified listing mechanisms for securities that are already listed in other markets (dual listing).
-The BVL has also implemented a special segment for the listing of junior mining companies.